 Worldschooling is a lifestyle that allows children to learn from the world around them and usually involves travel.
 Like our family, a growing number of parents are choosing to worldschool their kids because this type of education encourages child-led, life-time learning and can be done anywhere, at any time.

-While there are creative ways to use worldschooling principles without flying across the globe, worldschooling which involves travel is becoming increasingly accessible to more and more parents.
+While there are creative ways to use worldschooling principles without flying across the globe, worldschooling which involves travel is increasingly accessible to more and more parents.
 This is due in part to:

 - Ease of travel